 Students considering a major in computer science should complete CSCI 150 and MATH 130 by the end of their first year; completing CSCI 151 also in the first year is strongly recommended.
-If possible, completing MATH 240 in the Spring semester of the first year is also highly recommended.
+Completing MATH 240 in the Spring semester of the first year is helpful, but not absolutely necessary.
 Though starting with CSCI 150 in the second year is possible, it can make completing the major within four years more challenging.